Joining a Greek Letter Social Organization

 - Responsible use of alcohol is expected by the members of Greek organizations.
 This includes abiding by all institutional, state, local, and FIPG guidelines regarding the possession, consumption, sale and distribution of alcoholic beverages on a fraternity’s or sorority’s premises or at any entertainment or function given in the name of or for the benefit of the fraternity or sorority.
 If you have a question or concern regarding the responsible use of alcohol, please contact Greek Affairs staff in the Center for Student Enrichment (1205 University Center, 227-2439, email@example.com).

-- Once you become a new recruit/associate/new member of a Greek Letter Social Organization, you will be required to attend a Risk Management Workshop Series.
-These workshops will cover topics such as alcohol related issues, hazing issues, dating miscommunication and violence concerns, and sexual health issues.
+- Once you become a new recruit/associate/new member of a Greek Letter Social Organization, you will be required to attend a Risk Management Workshop.
+This workshop will cover topics such as alcohol related issues, hazing issues, dating miscommunication and violence concerns, and sexual health issues.